CrimsonHawk710/awesome-digital-nomads/readme.md

 - [WiFi Tribe](http://wifitribe.co) - Coworking retreat which allows you to hop on or off at any point, stay a month, or a year to explore a whole continent with like-minded individuals, one country at a time.
 - [Wifly Nomads](https://wiflynomads.com) - A brand new retreat launching in September 2017 designed to help fledgling nomads build startups, find remote work opportunities and learn nomadic lifestyle fundamentals.
 - [Nomad Cruise](http://nomadcruise.com) - Join over 150 other remote workers, entrepreneurs and digital nomads on a 15-day coworking cruise across the atlantic.
+- [Local Nomads](http://localnomads.com) - Join a small community of up to 15 for a 4 month trip through SE Asia.
+Focus on personal growth, professional development, community, and volunteerism.

 ## Flights
 - [Kiwi.com](http://kiwi.com) - Advanced flexible search tool for finding cheap flights.